nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Nov 11 2023)
+### Joke of the day (Sun Nov 12 2023)
 <!-- joke -->
->A Chuck Norris-delivered Roundhouse Kick is the preferred method of execution in 16 states.
+>When Chuck Norris has sex with a man, it won't be because he is gay.
+It will be because he has run out of women.
 <!-- /joke -->

-*Last update: Sat, 11 Nov 2023 00:36:37 GMT*
+*Last update: Sun, 12 Nov 2023 00:40:27 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)